-Adjust your route.
-If the your expected savings total isn’t enough to cover your trip budget, it’s time to make some changes.
+If your expected savings total isn’t enough to cover your trip budget, it’s time to make some changes.
 Start with changing a few destinations or the time periods you stay in each place.
 Revisit your master list and spend less time in or skip expensive regions like Europe, Japan and Australia, altogether.
 You can include them on a future trip when you’ve got more money to travel with.
 If your budget is tight, it’s best to stick to the places where your money will go farthest.

 Want more travel budget tips?
 Read about tiny budget-killing expenses that bleed your savings while on the road and get tips on how to budget for airfare in How Much Will My RTW Flights Cost?